vztot/hibernate-cinema/README.md

 6. For testing download Postman or analogue.

-10. For authorization, you must add a new header, where Authorization is key and Basic email:password is value, where email:password must be encoded to Base64 format.
+7. For authorization, you must add a new header, where Authorization is key and Basic email :password is value, where email:password must be encoded to Base64 format.

 There are test data that you can use.
 There’s already registered USER and ADMIN: